smokephisticated/smokephisticated/pages/bongs/bongs.md

 <a target="_blank" href="http://affiliates.grasscity.com/shop/clickthru.cgi?id=Smokephisticated&page=https://www.grasscity.com/us_en/black-leaf-4-arm-perc-bong-with-ash-catcher-blue.html"><img alt="Black Leaf 4-arm Perc Bong with Ash Catcher" class="img-middle" src="/img/bongs/4-arm.png" /></a>

-**1.** Those deticated stoners over at <a target="_blank" href="https://www.grasscity.com/us_en/brands/black-leaf-glass">Black Leaf</a> really know what they're doing.
+**1.** Those deticated stoners over at [Black Leaf](https://www.grasscity.com/us_en/brands/black-leaf-glass){:target="_blank"} really know what they're doing.
 With a slick look, effective design (and not to mention 150+ reveiws while still averaging a 5-star rating on Grasscity) this 30 cm German engineered golden-boy is more than worth the sub-$50 spend.

 **Features:**

-* Made from <a target="_blank" href="https://apaviata.com/advantages-of-borosilicate-glass">borosilicate glass</a>, which is a highly heat resistant and commonly used glass in bongs & pipes.
+* Made from [borosilicate glass](https://apaviata.com/advantages-of-borosilicate-glass){:target="_blank"}, which is a highly heat resistant and commonly used glass in bongs & pipes.

 * Ash Catcher - The ash catcher makes for easy and convienient clearing, while keeping dead-beat ash out of your water.
 However lazy stoners beware: this is a double edged sword as the catcher can be a difficult cleaning job.

 * Clear, slitted 4-arm tree percolator for diffusion - No idea what that means?
 No worries; to elaborate:
  Golden-boy over here is designed to cool your milky smoke while traveling from your "tobacco" to your tarry lungs... talk about stone-cold.
- <a target="_blank" href="https://herb.co/marijuana/news/what-are-percolators-and-how-do-they-help" >Percolation</a> comes from the Latin word *percolare*, which means "to strain through."
+ [Percolation](https://herb.co/marijuana/news/what-are-percolators-and-how-do-they-help){:target="_blank"} comes from the Latin word *percolare*, which means "to strain through."
  Long sciency story short; diffussion and percolation cools and filters your smoke, making inhaling easier on the lungs.
 Feel free to follow those links.
 We'll be wating here for you whenever you feel infomed.